A Veteran’s Resume and Job Hunting Guide

 Oregon

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• WorkSource Oregon: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• WorkSource Oregon: This workforce development center offers a state-level job board as well as various other resources for veterans seeking work.

 Pennsylvania

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Pennsylvania CareerLink: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• Pennsylvania CareerLink: This workforce development center offers a state-level job board as well as many other resources for veterans seeking work.

 Rhode Island

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Operation Stand Down Rhode Island: This organization offers services such as career counseling and resume preparation.